Frequently Asked Questions

-Other than the family, there are veteran, union, and other organizational benefits to pay for funerals.
-Most funeral directors are aware of the various benefits and know how to obtain them for the indigent.
-However, funeral directors often absorb costs above and beyond what is provided by agencies to insure the deceased a respectable burial.
+Other than the family, there are veteran, union, and other organizational benefits that sometimes can help pay for funerals.
+Most funeral directors are aware of the various benefits and know how to obtain them for eligible indigents.
+However, funeral directors often absorb costs above and beyond what may be provided by agencies to insure the deceased a respectable cremation.

 Cemetery Common Questions